Home

 too cold for them.
 Try taking the food out of the fridge half an hour before

-feeding it.
-Alternatively, you can try actually warming your cat's food.
-The
+to try actually warming your cat's food.

 sense of smell (and sometimes of taste) in human kidney disease patients is impaired.
 Smell and taste function in children with chronic